cuwip-nyc/cuwip-nyc.github.io/faq.md

-### COST AND FUNDING
+## Cost and Funding

 #### How much does the conference cost?

 Students who are accepted to attend the conference must pay a one-time registration fee of $45, which helps offset some of the cost of the conference, including all lodging and meals.
 If you cannot afford the registration fee and your department/college is unable to help, you may request a fee waiver by submitting a statement attesting to your financial need and verifying that department or university funds are not available.
 Further details will be provided when you are invited to register for the conference.
 You must request a fee waiver at least two days in advance of registering.

-Lodging (for non-local students) and food will be covered by the conference; you do not need to pay for your hotel room or food at the conference.
+Lodging and food will be covered by the conference; you do not need to pay for your hotel room or food at the conference.
 We expect that your travel expenses will be covered by your home department or college.
-However, if they are not able to cover these expenses, travel funding is available by emailing cuwipnyc@gmail.com with your full name, department, and a brief email detailing your situation. < sites should specify where to find details about travel funding >.
+However, if they are not able to cover these expenses, travel funding is available by emailing cuwipnyc@gmail.com with your full name, department, and a brief email detailing your situation.

 #### How do I know the amount my department will contribute to my travel funding?

 Please talk to your department chair, manager, or director of undergraduate studies before registering for CUWiP.
 You might ask an academic advisor, faculty member you know, or other mentor for guidance about who to ask if you are unsure.
-You can also contact us if you would like guidance in asking your department for travel funds.
+You can also contact us at cuwipnyc@gmail.com if you would like guidance in asking your department for travel funds.

-### ELIGIBILITY
+## Eligibility

 #### Do I need to have research to present in order to attend the conference?